 - You can be reported to appear in court for driving without insurance or a driving licence, as well as for careless or dangerous driving, driving without due care or attention or for driving on common land

 - In addition, officers can issue Section 59 Notices if you are caught driving on land without the land owner’s permission.
 If you receive two notices in 12 months then your vehicle will be seized, and you will have to pay to have it returned.
+Your vehicle can be seized without a warning if the circumstances make it impracticable to give one.
 If you don’t pay, then it will be crushed

 There are a number of legal off-roading sites in South and Mid Wales.
 Here are details of a few: